In this article

 Benefits of credit cards

-Access to capital: Utilizing credit is an essential component of running any business, and it’s particularly important for small businesses and startups looking to accelerate growth during the earliest stages.
-Business credit cards and charge cards like Ramp provide small businesses with the upfront capital needed to launch critical growth projects or cover operating expenses, often alongside flexible credit lines and spending limits based on a company’s individual needs and credit history.
+Leveraging credit is an essential component of running any business, and it’s particularly important for small businesses and startups looking to accelerate growth during their earliest stages.
+Business credit cards and charge cards like Ramp provide startups and small businesses with the upfront capital needed to launch critical growth projects or cover operating expenses, often alongside flexible credit lines and spending limits based on a company’s individual needs and credit history.

 Digital wallets and credit cards work together with Ramp

-As we have seen, digital wallets and credit cards are distinct financial tools, each with their own set of unique advantages to offer small businesses and startups.
+Digital wallets and credit cards are distinct financial tools, each with its own set of unique advantages to offer small businesses and startups.
 But while the individual benefits of each are certainly attractive, the best way to maximize the value of both tools is to allow them to work together.

-More specifically, you’ll want to look for a business credit card that integrates as seamlessly as possible with the digital wallet applications your employees will be using, and ideally one that already leverages modern technology to optimize expense management and accounting processes.
-For example, here’s a brief overview of what small businesses can accomplish when they utilize the Ramp card alongside a digital wallet:
+More specifically, you’ll want to look for a corporate business credit card that integrates seamlessly with the digital wallet apps your employees use and leverages modern technology to optimize expense management and accounting processes.
+For example, here’s a brief overview of what small businesses can accomplish when they use Ramp’s business credit card alongside a virtual wallet:

-Easily issue new virtual credit cards to employees: The Ramp business card can be issued in virtual form and stored in the digital wallets of new and existing employees at any time, and for no additional cost.
-Virtual business cards in general allow for a much more frictionless integration with digital wallets, as there’s no need to await the delivery of a physical card and manually enter card details into a mobile application.
+• Easily issue new virtual credit cards to employees: You can spin up and issue virtual cards to new and existing employees at any time, at no extra cost.
+Because your employees can instantly store their virtual card in their digital wallet, there’s no need to await the delivery of a physical card or manually enter card details into a mobile app.

-Minimize reimbursements: Ensuring your employees always have access to an authorized card to make business purchases when needed is critical to avoiding the constant processing and issuance of reimbursements.
-With the Ramp card always available to your employees via secure access to their own digital wallets, you’ll no longer need to worry about physical business cards being damaged, misplaced, or even stolen.
+• Minimize reimbursements: If employees always have access to an authorized card to make business purchases, you can avoid the constant processing and issuance of reimbursements for expenses like business travel.
+With the Ramp card always available to your employees via secure access to a digital wallet, you’ll no longer need to worry about physical cards being damaged, misplaced, or stolen.

-Make business transactions more convenient: Business transactions should be as efficient and convenient as possible for everyone involved.
-When the Ramp card is used for business purchases via a mobile wallet, not only will your employees be treated to a fast and streamlined checkout experience, but Ramp’s customized spend control features will eliminate concerns related to overspending or unauthorized transactions.
+• Make business transactions more convenient: Business transactions should be as efficient as possible for everyone involved.
+When you or your employees use a Ramp card for business purchases via mobile wallet, not only will you get a fast and streamlined checkout experience, but Ramp’s customizable spend control features will eliminate concerns related to overspending or unauthorized transactions.
+With Ramp, businesses can save an average of 5% each year.

 Try Ramp for free